craftcms/cms/docs/templating/global-variables.md

 ## `currentUser`

-The currently-logged-in user, represented by a [craft\elements\User](https://docs.craftcms.com/api/v3/craft-elements-user.html) object, or `null` if no one is logged in.
+The currently-logged-in user, represented by a <api:craft\elements\User> object, or `null` if no one is logged in.

 ```twig
 {% if currentUser %}